theEricPeters/pitcher/abstract.md

 ## Analytics

-- Calculate ownership of company based on evaluated price of stock for an entrepeneur's pitch calculated from the total monetary input from the app
+- Calculate ownership of company based on evaluated price of stock for an entrepreneur's pitch calculated from the total monetary input from the app

 - Have an in-app bank account like Venmo
     -Investors will transfer money from a checking account/PayPal into a in-app funds account

-- Possible Different phases of a entrepeneur's pitch:
+- Possible Different phases of a entrepreneur's pitch:
     - Initial investment phase (First Impression Phase):
-        - During this phase the price of entrepeneur's pitch is determined by total monetary input in the First Impression Phase this determines
+        - During this phase the price of entrepreneur's pitch is determined by total monetary input in the First Impression Phase this determines

 - Another option for the ownership and equity of an idea
     - Calculating equity of company based on the investment goal